pchristensenB/box-salesforce-uielements-demo/appuser.md

         <img src="/images/26-apexclasses.png" width="50%" height="50%">

-2. Goto the administration of your Community Site
+2. Add the profile to your Community Site
-    - Go to Feature Settings->Digital Experiences->All Sites-> Workspaces (for your site)
+    - Go to Setyp->Feature Settings->Digital Experiences->All Sites-> Workspaces (for your site)
     - Go to Administration->Members and add 'Box Demo Community User' to selected profiles

          <img src="/images/27-memberssite.png" width="50%" height="50%">